 In order to provide more accessible services, Rutgers has instituted a Web Accessibility policy and is generating an Online Course Accessibility policy.
 These policies encompass the regulatory principles that the university wishes to adhere to in the effort to increase accessibility at Rutgers.

-- The Rutgers University Web Accessibility Policy defines the standards for the accessibility and usability of web-based information and services in order to create an inclusive environment for students, faculty, and staff, to invest in the usability of our web resources, and to proactively comply with federal regulation and law.
-You can find a copy of our policy at the link above.
+- The Rutgers World Wide Web Accessibility Policy defines the standards for the accessibility and usability of web-based information and services in order to create an inclusive environment for students, faculty, and staff, to invest in the usability of our web resources, and to proactively comply with federal regulation and law.

 Rutgers is dedicated to making its web-based resources accessible to everyone.
 Below are some of the international standards and tools available to web developers to help achieve more universal web accessibility.